WilDoane/TDD-JavaScript-Demo/README.txt

 Any time a test goes from RED to GREEN, that's a good thing (assuming our tests are well written).
 However, when a test goes from GREEN to RED, we've broken some behavior.
 We need to stop, figure out why the test now fails, and fix the problem, before moving on.

-TDL affords instructors the benefit of being able to encode their expectations for programming projects (thus providing an automatic assessment tool when students submit their work) and affords students the ability to get immediate feedback on the state of their code at any time of day or night.
+This approach affords instructors the benefit of being able to encode their expectations for programming projects (thus providing an automatic assessment tool when students submit their work) and affords students the ability to get immediate feedback on the state of their code at any time of day or night.
 Students need not wonder whether their code meets expectations-- they can simply run the tests.
 As a benefit, students develop habits valuable in collaborative coding contexts such as TDD, functional decomposition, unit testing, not breaking the build, etc.

 THIS REPOSITORY